-- 1. From Start, select Control Center then Recovery Management. - 2.
+- 1. From Start, select Control Center in all apps list then Recovery Management. - 2.
 Select the Restore tab and click Get started to open the Recovery window.

-3. Click Get started under Reset this PC.
+3. Click Reset PC to Choose an option.

 4. Select Keep my files to refresh your PC and reinstall your operating system without removing your personal files.
-Click Next to continue.

-5. Choose from the two options - Cloud download or Local reinstall to reinstall Windows.
+Choose from the two options - Cloud download or Local reinstall to reinstall Windows.
 (Ensure you are connected to the internet when using Cloud download.)